 Kailash Mansarovar Yatra Route

 Route Number 1: Through UttarakhandThis route goes through the Lipuekh Pass which lies in Uttarakhand.
-Trekking is involved in here which costs nearly INR 1.6 Lakh per person.
+Trekking is involved here which costs nearly INR 1.6 Lakh per person.
 The trek is completed in batches with a total of 18 batches comprising of 60 pilgrims in each batch.

 Duration: The Yatra gets concluded in 24 days by 1 batch.
 It also includes 3 days for all the preparatory work which is done in Delhi.

 Places covered on the way: The Yatra covers areas including Narayan Ashram, Chialekh Valley, Patal Bhuvaneshwar on their way.
-The speciality of the Chialekh Valley, also known as Om Parvat, is that the snow here is in the shape of 'Om' on the mountain.
+The specialty of the Chialekh Valley, also known as Om Parvat, is that the snow here is in the shape of 'Om' on the mountain.